LouisDesdoigts/dLux/docs/API/optics.md

 ```

 !!! tip "Applying Optical Layers"
-    We can apply OpticalLayer and arrays to wavefronts using the `*=` operator.
+    We can apply `OpticalLayer` and arrays to wavefronts using the `*=` operator.
 This is equivalent to `wf = layer(wf)`.

-Now we can use it as per usual!
-This class will now be recognised by all dLux functions that take in an optics class, such as `Sources` and `Instruments`
+Now we can use this optical system as per usual!
+This class will now be recognised by all ∂Lux functions that take in an optics class, such as `Sources` and `Instruments`.

 ```python
 import jax.numpy as np